Axestein/canvas.ai/README.md

 ### Running the App

 Once both the frontend and backend servers are running, navigate to `http://localhost:5173` in your browser to interact with the CanvasAI tool.
+Navigate to `http://localhost:8900` to check your backend connectivity.

 ## Usage